 Traditional Chinese medicine treats a wide range of conditions including pain relief, gastrointestinal issues, skin complaints, anxiety, stress, infertility, insomnia and much more.

 The effectiveness of acupuncture for pain management has been strongly verified by large randomized controlled trials and meta-analyses.
-Learn more about Chinese medicine for Pain Relief and Inflammation
+Learn more about Chinese medicine treatments for pain relief or view our online herbal products for pain relief

 Digestive disorders can have a detrimental effect on the whole body.
 Chinese medicines treats the root cause of the upset to facilitate long term healing.
-Learn more about Chinese medicine for IBS & Digestive Disorders
+Learn more about Chinese medicine treatments for IBS and digestion or view our online herbal products for for digestive complaints

 Chinese Medicine focuses on the person’s individual symptoms and builds a whole-healing plan that brings the body back into balance.
 The most effective methods of improving sleeping patterns are acupuncture, acupressure and Chinese herbal medicine.
 Learn more about Chinese medicine for Insomnia